-Calibre Consulting prepared the concept design for the traffic resolution and public consultation.
-Isthmus assisted with urban design, particularly in the patent slip area and Cog Park south of Greta Point.
+Calibre Consulting has been commissioned to prepare the concept design for the traffic resolution and public consultation.
+Isthmus has been commissioned to assist with urban design, particularly in the patent slip area and Cog Park south of Greta Point.

 Particular design locations and issues